 Follow us on Instagram - Butler_high_school

-- Tardy students entering the front building prior to 7:30 a.m. will be given a referral form to enter class.
+- Tardy students entering the front building before 7:30 a.m. will be given a pass to enter class.
 Their passes will be stamped with the words "late car rider" on them.
-If a student arrives after 7:30 a.m. they must sign in with the front office.
+If a student arrives after 7:30 a.m. they must sign in at the Front Office.